layumi/University1652-Baseline/README.md

 ![](https://github.com/layumi/University1652-Baseline/blob/master/docs/index_files/Data.jpg)

-This repository contains the code for our paper [University-1652: A Synthetic Benchmark for Drone-based Geo-localization](https://arxiv.org/abs/2002.12186).
+This repository contains the code for our paper [University-1652: A Multi-view Multi-source Benchmark for Drone-based Geo-localization](https://arxiv.org/abs/2002.12186).
 Thank you for your kindly attention.

 ## Table of contents
 * [Features](#features)